Rio Transit Fares

 Public transit in Rio de Janeiro is pretty inexpensive on a per trip basis, but it can add up quickly if you make a lot of short trips since, unlike most large cities, there is no such thing as a day pass or a weekly pass.
 This does however keep things fairly simple, especially if you are just riding the Metro.

-A single fare or ticket can be purchased at the station or you can also enter through the turnstiles using a Visa card, Mastercard or a mobile phone with NFC technology supporting proximity payment.
+A single fare or ticket for the Metro + Subway Bus can be purchased at the station or you can enter through the turnstiles using a Visa card, Mastercard or a mobile phone with NFC technology supporting proximity payment.
 This will be the simpler option for most visitors.

-The RioCard is an integrated fare card that can be purchased either for a single multi-modal trip using the Metro or Subway plus one other mode of public transportation or as a reloadable fare card.
-The available integrated fare combinations are listed in the following table.
+The MetrôRio card is fare card that can be purchased either for a single multi-modal trip using the Metro and a Subway Bus or as a reloadable fare card.

-Note that when you transfer between the Metro and an integrated service, you should do so right away (don't stop for lunch) as your ticket has a 2 hour total time limit.
+A single trip fare includes a transfer between the Metro and a Subway Bus, however, you should do so right away (don't stop for lunch) as your ticket has a 2 hour total time limit.

 GIRO Card

-The GIRO is a card you can purchase and top up at at MetroRio ticket offices or automated vending machines and then use repeatedly to pass through the turnstiles metro and subway stations until the loaded value is used up.
-The initial fare purchase is a minimum of R$ 6,00 and there is a R$ 4,00 refundable security deposit for a total initial coast of R $10,00.
+The GIRO is a card you can purchase and top up at at MetroRio ticket offices, automated vending machines, or through the GIRO app on your phone and then use repeatedly to pass through the turnstiles metro and subway stations until the loaded value is used up.
+The initial fare purchase is a minimum of R$ 6,90 and there is a R$ 4,00 refundable security deposit for a total initial coast of R $10,90.

 You can store up to R$ 500 on a GIRO card, but, if you decide to store a significant amount on it, be sure to register it on MetroRios' website so you can put a stop on the card and transfer your balance to a new on if it gets lost or stolen.